temporalio/samples-server/tls/client-only/README.md

 ### User Instructions

-2. To generate the root certificate run the `ca.sh` script.
+1. To generate the root certificate run the `ca.sh` script.
-3. To generate an end-entity certificate, run the `end-entity` script.
+2. To generate an end-entity certificate, run the `end-entity` script. `end-entity` script requires `ca.sh` to be run first because it reuses it's input.

 ### Additional Documentation